google/or-tools/ortools/sat/doc/reference.md

 IntervalVar(self, model, start_index, size_index, end_index, is_present_index, name)
 ```
 Represents a Interval variable.

+An interval variable is defined by three integer variables (start, size, end).
+Internally, it enforces that start + size == end.

+Optionally, an enforcement literal can be added on this
+constraint.
+This enforcement literal is understood by scheduling constraints
+(NoOverlap, NoOverlap2D, Cumulative).
+These constraints will simply ignore
+interval variables with enforcement literals assigned to false.

+Furthermore, these constraints will also set these enforcement literals to
+false if they cannot fit these intervals in the schedule.

 <h2 id="ortools.sat.python.cp_model.CpModel">CpModel</h2>

 ```python
 CpModel(self)
 ```
 Wrapper class around the cp_model proto.

+This class provides two types of methods:
+  - NewXXX to create integer, Boolean, or interval variables.
+  - AddXXX to create new constraints, and add them to the model.

 <h3 id="ortools.sat.python.cp_model.CpModel.NewIntVar">NewIntVar</h3>

 ```python